univec-ai/postvec/web/docs/reference/cli.md

 | `--timeout 30s` | Network / subprocess bound |

 Auto-select works only when exactly one supported online cluster exists.
-Otherwise list and refuse.
+When zero or multiple candidates exist, the CLI lists them and returns an error.

-`sudo postvec …` keeps root for the filesystem and drops to the cluster owner for database work.
-Peer auth as yourself usually fails — that is expected.
+`sudo postvec …` retains root for filesystem operations and drops to the cluster owner for database work.
+Peer authentication as the invoking non-cluster role usually fails, as expected.

-`--database-url` alone never authorizes local configuration.
+`--database-url` alone does not authorize local configuration.
 Pair it with `--cluster` only when both connections prove they are the same instance.

 ## `setup`